1. Summary

 Data frame in, data frame out: Generally, any integration between components — for example, the loading of clean data into the impact model or the integration between the impact model and the demography model — should be formatted in a data frame.
 You can do whatever computation you want within a particular component — transform the data frame into a matrix, break out several individual vectors, whatever is optimal — but generally try to keep the integration between components in a data frame format.
 This helps with legibility, data storage, logging, and testing as each step along the way will be able to produce a human-readable, simplified output.

-Fig. 1: Schematic of the FairChoices model
+Fig. 1: System architecture diagram of FairChoices model

 File Structure